Belostomatidae

-Belostomatidae is a family of freshwater hemipteran insects known as giant water bugs or colloquially as toe-biters, Indian toe-biters, electric-light bugs, alligator ticks, or alligator fleas (in Florida).
+Belostomatidae is a family of freshwater hemipteran insects known as giant water bugs or colloquially as toe-biters, Indian toe-biters, electric-light bugs (because they fly to lights in large numbers), alligator ticks, or alligator fleas (in Florida).
 They are the largest insects in the order Hemiptera.
 There are about 170 species found in freshwater habitats worldwide, with more than 110 in the Neotropics, more than 20 in Africa, almost as many in the Nearctic, and far fewer elsewhere.
 These predators are typically encountered in freshwater ponds, marshes and slow-flowing streams.
 Most species are at least 2 cm long, although smaller species, down to 0.9 cm, also exist.
 The largest are members of the genus Lethocerus, which can exceed 12 cm and nearly reach the length of some of the largest beetles in the world.
 Giant water bugs are a popular food in parts of Asia.

+The oldest fossil member of this family is Triassonepa from the Late Triassic-aged Cow Branch Formation of Virginia and North Carolina, United States.

 Morphology

 Belostomatids have a flattened, obovoid to ovoid-elongate body, and usually the legs are flattened.
 The head features two large compound eyes, but lacks ocelli, contrasting with many hemipterans.
 Short antennae are tucked in grooves behind the eyes.
 A short breathing tube can be retracted into its abdomen.
 Adults cannot breathe under water, so must periodically place the breathing tube at the surface for air (similar to a snorkel).

 Their hind tarsi have two apical claws.
 The frontal legs are modified into raptorial appendages that they use to grab their prey, except in the African Limnogeton, which has "normal" forelegs and is a specialized snail-eater.
 Once caught, the prey are stabbed with their proboscis and a powerful proteolytic saliva is injected, allowing the Belostomatid to suck out the liquefied remains.
 Wing pads can be seen from the dorsal view.
 While the members of the subfamily Lethocerinae can disperse by flying, other species, including Abedus herberti, have a greatly reduced flight apparatus and are flightless.
+Giant Water Bugs exhibit muscle regression as they develop from nymphs to adults, adapting their musculature for a more energy-efficient predatory lifestyle, which may influence their hunting strategies and ecological interactions.